mpv-player/mpv/DOCS/man/options.rst

 ``--mc=<seconds/frame>``
     Maximum A-V sync correction per frame (in seconds)

+``--autosync=<factor>``
+    Gradually adjusts the A/V sync based on audio delay measurements.
+    Specifying ``--autosync=0``, the default, will cause frame timing to be based entirely on audio delay measurements.
+Specifying ``--autosync=1`` will do the same, but will subtly change the A/V correction algorithm.
+An uneven video framerate in a video which plays fine with ``--no-audio`` can often be helped by setting this to an integer value greater than 1.
+The higher the value, the closer the timing will be to ``--no-audio``.
+Try ``--autosync=30`` to smooth out problems with sound drivers which do not implement a perfect audio delay measurement.
+With this value, if large A/V sync offsets occur, they will only take about 1 or 2 seconds to settle out.
+This delay in reaction time to sudden A/V offsets should be the only side-effect of turning this option on, for all sound drivers.

 ``--mf-fps=<value>``
     Framerate used when decoding from multiple PNG or JPEG files with ``mf://``